NREL/api-umbrella/README.md

 ## Getting Started

 We are updating documentation.
-Please see [Installation] in APInf platform documentation (https://github.com/apinf/platform/blob/develop/INSTALL.md)
+Please see [Installation](https://github.com/apinf/platform/blob/develop/INSTALL.md) in APInf platform documentation.
+The idea is to use APInf Umbrella together with APInf platform to have a complete package, not just the proxy features.

 ## License